Recreating the iconic 'Ghost in the Shell' shelling sequence

 To recreate and reinterpret the scene for the new movie, special effects wizards Weta and MPC Animation Studio worked on the live action shelling sequence under the guidance of director Rupert Sanders.
 The clip gives an idea of how much of the sequence was created using practical effects rather than computer-generated imagery, with a physical 1,400-piece skeleton modelled on Johannson and a body lifted from real liquid filmed against a greenscreen.

-"Ghost in the Shell" is in theatres in the US and UK on 31 March.
+"Ghost in the Shell" is in theatres in the UK on 30 March and US on 31 March.
 For more behind-the-scenes action, check out this featurette on our sister site GameSpot.